deltachat/deltachat-pages/en/help.md

 ## Experimental Features

-We are very grateful about feedback on these features - do you want to share your ideas?
+We are very grateful for feedback on these features - do you want to share your ideas?
 Join the [Forum](https://support.delta.chat) to contribute.
-(You like experiments?
-Register through "Sign up -> with Delta Chat"!)
+You may conveniently login via Delta Chat and a QR code scan, another rather stable experiment we run on the side (sic!).

 ### How can I use audio/video calls with Delta Chat?

-- To turn on audio/video calls, go to the "experimental features" section in the advanced settings and choose a "videochat instance".
+- To turn on audio/video calls, go to the "experimental features" section in the advanced settings and choose a "Video Chat Instance".
 - When you invite others to a video chat, it is opened in your browser/app at once.
-The others receive an e-mail with a link to your jitsi/BBB room.
+The others receive an e-mail with a link to the video chat.
   This way, it is also compatible if your chat partners don't use Delta Chat.
 - Note that there is no ring tone on the other side, and your chat partners will not get interrupted by a video chat invite.
 - You can use any video chat service which allows joining by link.
 Just add the